-What about churches or other places of worship?
+What are churches and other places of worship doing?

-Though religious gatherings are excluded from DeWine’s order banning gatherings of 100 or more people, the Catholic Diocese of Youngstown has suspended public Mass through Easter and most churches across the Valley have canceled their in-person services.
+Though religious gatherings are excluded from DeWine’s order banning large gatherings, the Catholic Diocese of Youngstown has suspended public Mass and most churches across the Valley have canceled their in-person services.

 The Youngstown Area Jewish Federation has canceled or postponed most of its events, too.

 Some religious institutions are offering streaming services, so check with yours to see if that's available.

 Let us know how your place of worship is handling its gatherings by emailing email@example.com.